 What format does the course take?

-The course completely online and is a mix of self-paced videos and live sessions.
+The course is completely online and is a mix of self-paced videos and live sessions.
 You will also have access to a student hub to share discussion and images.

 How do I access the course?